Schkar/The_unbelievable_mechanisms/README.md

 # The-fantastic-mechanisms
 Final project for Coder's lab course.<br>
-Simple "The incredible machines"-like game made entirely in HTML (Canvas) with JS and CSS (SASS)
+Simple "The incredible machines"-like game made entirely in HTML (Canvas) with JS and CSS (SASS) <br>

+Project in early stage of development (v.0.0.1)